 - AGEs have been associated with chronic diseases, immune system imbalances, premature aging and even cancer.

-In January, 2018 we launched The Advanced Glycation End Products or dietary (AGEs) Dietary Study.
-AGEs have been associated with chronic diseases, aging and even cancer.
-And preliminary data estimates some pet foods may contain over 122 times the AGEs found in processed human foods!
-Is that acceptable?
+- Preliminary data estimates some pet foods may contain over 122 times the AGEs found in processed human foods!

-We assembled a team of veterinary nutritionists, food scientists, identified specialized labs and a prestigious Veterinary College to work on this ambitious research.
-They are looking at the role of dietary AGEs in pet foods and compare feeding processed pet foods to fresh food and raw pet diets.
-We expect to have a final report on the AGE Dog Study issued in 2019.
+- We assembled a team of veterinary nutritionists, food scientists, identified specialized labs, several Veterinary Colleges and a human medical school to collaboratively work on this ambitious research.
+Our goal is to examine the role of dietary AGEs in pet foods and compare feeding processed pet foods to fresh food and raw pet diets, but we’re just getting started.

-This year we are raising funds to expand the AGE Study to include cats.
-Project Molly will be a two year study looking at healthy and diabetic cats.
+- Project Molly.
+Because of your donations, we’ve also raised funds to expand the AGE Study to include cats.
+Project Molly is a two-year study looking at healthy and diabetic cats.
 Research in cats, especially their nutritional needs and diseases, is scarce despite cat ownership exceeding dog ownership in the United States.
 We want to be sure you are serving up the best nutrition into that bowl every single day.

-Our team continues to work tirelessly on developing education programs that will result in meaningful change.
-Hopefully that change will lead to a brighter future.
+Our team continues to work tirelessly on developing new research and education programs that will result in meaningful change.
+Hopefully that change will lead to a brighter, healthier future for our pets.